 3 Capacity reserves in partially integrated markets

-The analysis has so far relied on assumptions that markets either are entirely national or perfectly integrated.
-This section allows markets to be partially integrated in the sense that there is trade between them, but trade flows are sometimes restricted.
+The analysis has so far relied on assumptions that markets either are purely national or perfectly integrated.
+This section allows markets to be partially integrated in the sense that trade flows are sometimes restricted.

 3.1 Model extension